aciccarello/ciccarello.me/_recipes/chicken-couscous-chili.md

 ## Directions

 1. Saute onion, adding the garlic a few minutes later
+1. Add sweet potatoes and cook until tender
-1. Add broth & other ingredients except couscous & cook for 30 minutes
+1. Add broth & other ingredients except couscous & avocado & cook for 30 minutes
 1. Cook couscous separately
 1. Add soup to a bowl and top with couscous and avocado